MultimodalProject/facebook-api/README.md

     7. zoom out
     8. reset view
 - interaction with nodes ( hover, drag, see what happens )
+- objects missing from data base ( not all are inserted )

 Simon:
 - implement a check in the beginning, so the data is not pulled if the user had done it before